Gennadynemchin/QuizBot/README.md

 parse_quiz_questions.py
 ```
 The script is already has path to the folder ```quiz-questions```.
-The all of the file in the folder will be parsed and
+The all the file in the folder will be parsed and
 saved as the ```sample.json```.
 Then just put ```sample.json``` in
 root of your app.